Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Results and discussion

-As shown in Fig.~\ref{fig:PDF_wthreshold}, once a threshold is assigned and the condition to have at maximum one bond with the tensile force above threshold is imposed, the PDF of the maximal force strongly deviates from the unconditional PDF, shown in Fig.~\ref{fig:PDF_CDF}(a).
+To disentangle instances where the GNNs fail, we look at wrong results as follows: we define {\it false positive} the unbroken aggregates that the GNN classifies as broken (UCB), and {\it false negatives} broken aggregates that the GNN classifies as unbroken (BCU).
+These data are also reported in Table~\ref{tab:1}.
+We can see that in general the regressor model has a larger probability to detect false negatives, while the classifier is more balanced in Cl-imb and Cl-bal while it also produces more false negative in the DB Cl-rnd.
+Also the statistical test tends to generate more false negative than positive.\\As shown in Fig.~\ref{fig:PDF_wthreshold}, once a threshold is assigned and the condition to have at maximum one bond with the tensile force above threshold is imposed, the PDF of the maximal force strongly deviates from the unconditional PDF, shown in Fig.~\ref{fig:PDF_CDF}(a).
 In particular, the form of the PDF is strongly modified close to the threshold and for values above it.
 It is thus natural to expect that the distance of the maximal tensile force from the threshold plays an important role in the classification task.
 To better inspect this, we can look at the success probability conditioned on the relative distance between the maximal tensile force of each aggregate and the threshold force associated to the breakup condition, $X=\frac{F_{\text{max}}-F_{\text{th}}}{F_{\text{th}}}$.
 In Fig.~\ref{fig:1}, we show the conditional success probability of the two GNN models and for the statistical model, for the datasets Cl-imb and Cl-rnd in the left and right panel, respectively.
 For each model, datapoints that lie above the dataset average success rate (dashed color lines) refer to samples for which the model predictions work better than its average.
 As expected, correct predictions are more and more frequent as the distance from the threshold value is larger and larger: in other words, when the true force is much larger (or smaller) then the assigned threshold, the model correctly predicts the rupture (or its absence, respectively).\\ The region of force values close to the threshold is the one where making correct predictions is the most difficult, and all models concentrate their failures, but not in the same way.